amazon-archives/aws-ai-tracking-bot/README.md

 events, etc.

-There are four main components in this application: LexAppBuilder, LexWebUi (in the submodules folder), dashboard-app, and an Android App contained in the TrackingBot-aws-my-sample-app-android folder.
+There are four main components in this application: LexAppBuilder, LexWebUi (in the aws-lex-web-ui folder), dashboard-app, and an Android App contained in the TrackingBot-aws-my-sample-app-android folder.

 ## LexAppBuilder